 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of expenses during the reporting periods.
-The most significant estimates in the Company's financial statements relate to the valuation of common stock, stock-based compensation, accrued research and development expenses and the valuation allowance of deferred tax assets resulting from net operating losses.
+The most significant estimates in the Company's financial statements relate to the valuation of common stock, stock-based compensation, valuation of the contingent warrant liability, judgments used in the evaluation of potential loss contingencies, accrued research and development expenses and the valuation allowance of deferred tax assets resulting from net operating losses.
 These estimates and assumptions are based on current facts, historical experience and various other factors believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities and the recording of expenses that are not readily apparent from other sources.
 Actual results may differ materially and adversely from these estimates.
 To the extent there are material differences between the estimates and actual results, the Company's future results of operations will be affected.